 [Insert Table 2 here]

 The descriptive statistics of dependent variables related to lexical diversity and lexical sophistication are shown in table 3 and table 4.
-Higher values of three diversity indices (D, HD-D and MTLD) and two sophistication indices (Frequency-log (COCA) and Frequency-log (BNC)) mean higher diverse output and a higher proportion of low-frequent words, respectively.
+Higher values of three diversity indices (D, HD-D, and MTLD) and two sophistication indices (Frequency-log (COCA) and Frequency-log (BNC)) mean higher diverse output and a higher proportion of low-frequent words, respectively.
 The band-based frequency profile shows that the most spoken words produced by participants belonged to the Level 1 band (Mean = 128 words), weighing 95% of the total words.
 This is followed by the Level 2 band (Mean = 4 words), weighing approximately 3%.

 [Insert Table 3 and 4 here]